 Senate Bill 324 aims to prohibit mental health providers from engaging in conversion therapy with minors, defined as any intervention intended to change an individual's sexual orientation or gender identity.
-The bill specifies that conversion therapy does not include supportive counseling for individuals undergoing gender transition, providing acceptance, or facilitating identity exploration, as long as these services do not aim to change the client's sexual orientation or gender identity.
-The bill establishes that various mental health boards, including the Medical Examining Board and the Psychology Examining Board, are responsible for investigating allegations of conversion therapy violations and taking disciplinary actions against licensed professionals found in violation.
+The bill clarifies that conversion therapy does not include supportive counseling for individuals undergoing gender transition, providing acceptance and understanding, or interventions that are sexual orientation-neutral or gender identity-neutral aimed at preventing unlawful conduct or unsafe sexual practices.

 Statutes affected: Bill Text: 448.02(9)(intro.), 448.02